maartenSXM/GrowOS/README.md

 Embedded Operating System and User Interface that runs on the ESPS2 Based growBoard by Westlake Horticulture.

+### Hardware Required

+- A CyberGrow Board with ESP32s2
+- A USB cable for Power supply and programming.

 ## Setting up dev environment

 This project uses ESP-IDF (IoT Development Framework) and Arduino Core for ESP32 chips.
 ESP-IDF provides complete customization and access to professional developement tools to aid with IoT dev, and Arduino brings the largest embedded community and code libraries.